 The brief is to devise a scheme which sympathetically revitalises a historic building for reuse through careful repair of existing fabric and a significant element of new construction in a contemporary design.
 It’s a unique opportunity for those interested in sustainability, the reuse of old buildings and in developing experience in conservation practice to engage with the SPAB’s principles and showcase their skills.
 The competition is open to recent Part II graduates and current Part II students at UK Schools of Architecture.

-The 2020 award attracted a wealth of thoughtful, imaginative, ambitious and beautifully presented entries.
-Having considered all the 2020 submissions anonymously aganist the competition criteria, the judges have shortlisted seven schemes to explore in more depth with their designers at an assessment day on 3 November, which will be held online, given the continuing risk posed by the coronavirus pandemic.
-The results will be announced later in the year.
+This year's award attracted a wealth of thoughtful, imaginative, ambitious and beautifully presented entries.
+After considering all the submissions anonymously aganist the competition criteria, the judges shortlisted seven schemes to explore in more depth with their designers at an assessment day in November, which was held online, given the continued risk posed by the Coronavirus pandemic.

 - Justin Chung (Manchester) - Islanded: a Reimagined Factory (Dana Prison, Shrewsbury)